shimaore/ccnq3/doc/data-dictionary.md

       * `vmstat`: `/proc/vmstat` data

     * `couchdb_uri`: string; administrative access to the database where data is stored (this is only used to create the database and should only be present on the host running that database).

-*   `logging`:

-    This feature allows centralized logging from CCNQ3 hosts.
-    All logging is pushed into a single central CouchDB database; no local logging database is created.

-    * `couchdb_uri`: string, only on the manager server; the database (with admin access) where data should be stored.

-    * `host_couchdb_uri`: string, required; the database (with host access) where data should be stored

-* `replicate_interval`: integer; milliseconds [default: 5 minutes]

-    Sometimes CouchDB replicate processes might die.
-    An automated process will restart them at `replicate_interval` milliseconds.

 ### Specific to hosts running FreeSwitch ###